-SO445 INEQUALITY AND IDENTITY F/Even Years
+SO445 INEQUALITY AND IDENTITY

 This course is designed to raise awareness of the dynamics of race/ethnicity, class, and gender in the shaping of society.
-The course explores the problems of conflict and accommodation between groups in multicultural societies.
+The explores the problems of conflict and accommodation between groups in multicultural societies.
 It analyzes variations in levels of harmony and conflict between such groups.
 Students are required to carry out a research project analyzing some aspect of gender, class, or ethnicity in Micronesia.
 Prerequisites: SO101, SO202 or consent of instructor.

-SO455 SOCIOLOGY OF WOMEN F/Odd Years
+SO455 SOCIOLOGY OF WOMEN